Download document () of 20

 We’re here to provide valuable information to ensure that you and your organization are properly safeguarded against power outages that could affect you and your business.

 In recent years, the world has witnessed several significant power outages that have disrupted the lives of millions.
 From hurricanes and nor’easters to infrastructure failures, these events have highlighted the vulnerabilities in our power grids and the urgent need for resilient infrastructure.
-This report delves into the top 10 global and US power outages, from the nationwide blackout in Ecuador to the devastating hurricanes that struck the southeastern United States, these events underscore the critical importance of robust and reliable power systems in our increasingly interconnected world.
+This report delves into the top 10 global and U.S. power outages, from the nationwide blackout in Cuba to the devastating wildfires that struck California, these events underscore the critical importance of robust and reliable power systems in our increasingly interconnected world.
 As meteorologists and other experts continue to warn that climate change will persist as an increasing factor in the frequency, duration and intensity of these severe weather events, we can expect that the toll on our already-vulnerable power grid will also remain.

 While weather has always been a leading cause of outages, weather-related power outages have been on the rise.
 From 2000 to 2023, about 80% of major power outages in the U.S. were due to weather events.
 The number of such outages in the last decade (2014-2023) was double that of the first decade of the century, according to Climate Central.